yalsayid/HWS---Project-1/README.md

 # Hacking With Swift(HWS) - Project 1: Storm Viewer

-This is a basic app that allows users to scroll through a list of images, and select one to view.
+This is a basic app that allows users to scroll through a list of images of storms, and select one to view.

 Time spent: **1.5** hours spent in total